abhimanyujangid/CollagePredection/recommendation/fast-api/README.md

    ```

 4. **Configure the application:**
-   Update the `config.py` file with your database connection details and any other necessary configuration.
+   - Add your MongoDB connection string to the `.env` file as `MONGODB_URI=...` in the backend directory.
+   - Ensure your model and dataset files are in the correct locations as referenced in `main.py`.

 5. **Run the application:**
    ```
-   python run.py
+   uvicorn run:app --reload
    ```

 ## Usage

+- The API provides endpoints for:
+  - `/predict` : Predicting course category based on input features.
+  - `/api/recommendations` : Recommending colleges based on user profile and preferences.
-- The API provides endpoints to interact with student interest data.
-You can use tools like Postman or your React frontend to make requests to these endpoints.
+- You can use tools like Postman or your frontend to make requests to these endpoints.
-- Refer to the `routes.py` file for a list of available endpoints and their usage.
+- Refer to the `recommendation_fastapi.py` file for recommendation logic and endpoint details.

 ## Contributing